gbouras13/pharokka/docs/plotting.md

 # Plotting

 Pharokka v1.3.0 implements `pharokka_plotter.py`, which creates a simple circular genome plot using [pyCirclize](https://github.com/moshi4/pyCirclize) with output in PNG format.
+All CDS are coloured according to their PHROG functional group.

-It is quite customisable (I have tried to make the defaults as sensible as possible).
-It is designed for Pharokka run on single input phage contigs (if input with multiple contigs is entered, it will only plot the first contig) & requires the input FASTA, Pharokka output directory, and the `-p` or `--prefix` value used with Pharokka if specified.
+It is reasonably customisable and is designed for single input phage contigs.
+If an input FASTA with multiple contigs is entered, it will only plot the first contig.
+It requires the input FASTA, Pharokka output directory, and the `-p` or `--prefix` value used with Pharokka if specified.

 You can run `pharokka_plotter.py` in the following way (most basic command below).